mondrian-framework/mondrian-framework/README.md

 Now, we’ve added typed errors to the same function.
 Isn’t that neat?
 But what about `retrieve` parameter?
 That’s a more advanced topic which we’ll cover later.
 For now, let’s focus on exposing our function through a REST API.

+### Build module

-First, we need to build the Mondrian module:
+This is how to build the Mondrian module:

 ```typescript
 import { module } from '@mondrian-framework/module'